-There’s so much world to see out there – why not start exploring it early?
+There are so many places to see out there – why not start exploring early?

 At GoBeyond, “teen summer camp” takes on a whole new meaning.
-Explore 9 different travel bucket list items you can check off next summer.
+Explore 9 different bucket list travel destinations you can check off next summer.

 At over 13,000 miles in length, the Great Wall of China is a hiker’s dream.
 With access points less than a two-hour drive from the bustling capital of Beijing, the Great Wall is an easy afternoon escape from the city.
 Just be sure to arrive early, as the crowds only thicken in the afternoon.